monicamain1/monicatool/long_descriptions/automatic generation.md

-This parameter refers to whether the monitoring system can be automatically generated.
-Its value can be yes or no.
+The "automatic generation" parameter refers to whether the monitoring system can be automatically generated.

+The possible values are:
+- YES
+- NO